ilonariegerova/jetbrains_casestudy/README.md

   - price did not change during the two years
   - quantity did not dramamticcaly change during the two years

-### Trend and Metrics analysis:
+### Deepdive analysis:
   - H1 performance diff: ROW(2018-2019) = 4645339.045 USD, US(2018-2019) = 142896 USD
-  - monthly view:
+  - **monthly view:**
     - to identify when the ROW decline started
-    - ROW Sales significantly worse over whole H1 (diffs(2018H1-2019H1)=(708390.265, 1018517.446, 929517.9682, 979074.8374, 647085.1295, 362753.399)),
+    - ROW Sales significantly worse over whole H1 - no sudden drop, up to 8.5% monthly decrease in performance,
-    - ROW Jun2019 best performing Sales
+    - ROW Jun2019 best performing SalesUSD
-    - ROW no. of paid purchased products for 2019H1 higher than 2018H1 (is_paid = 1, SUM(quantity)), diff(2019H1-2018H1) = 4155
+    - ROW no. of paid purchased products for 2019H1 slightly higher than 2018H1
-    - ROW QuantityByMonth(2018-2019) = (-1612, 1797, -3062, 173, -285, -1166)
-    - US(Jan2019-Feb2019) slightly better than 2018; diffs(01to06)=(-16155, -90009, 41332, 143944, 5995, 57789)
+    - US Sales for Jan2019 and Feb2019 slightly better than 2018; up to 2% monthly decrease in performance
-    - US no. of paid purchased products for 2019H1 lower than 2018H1, diff(2019H1-2018H1) = -1116
+    - US no. of paid purchased products for 2019H1 slightly lower than 2018H1
-    - US QuantityByMonth(2018-2019) = (-1023, -3186, 599, 4865, -2713, 2574)
-    - ROW Sales2018 and Sales2019 have same trends by months
+    - ROW Sales2018 and Sales2019 have same seasonal trends
     - monthly view doesn't suggest any causal event that would start the underperfomance
-  - split by products:
+  - **split by products:**
-    - trends are across all products - it is not limited to only some products
+    - trends are visible across all products - it is not limited to only some products
-    - most visible ROW Sales drop for II (IntelliJ IDEA), YT (YouTrack InCloud), All (All Products Pack)
+    - most noticible ROW Sales drop for II (IntelliJ IDEA), YT (YouTrack InCloud), All (All Products Pack)
-    - as price and quantity remained the same the drop could be caused by purchasing cheaper products - refuted by exchange_rate analysis
+    - as price and quantity of sold products remained the same the decrease could be caused by purchasing cheaper products - choosing shorter licenses maybe
-  - split by license_type:
+  - **split by license_type:**
     - to see if ROW is purchasing more long-term licenses to have longer sales cycles
-    - did not provide any insight
+    - did not provide insight supporting any hypothesis
-  - rates influence:
+  - **rates influence:**
     - adjusting 2019 revenue as if 2018 exchange rates were in effect - fixed rate insight
     - difference in performance vanished - now it even seems like ROW performed better than US
     - reasoning: due to unfavorable exchange rate movements rather than actual sales performance

-### Outputs:
+### Summary:
-  - Quantity Analysis:
+  - Seasonal and Trend Analysis:
-    - no. of paid purchased products is comparable over the years
+    - no. of paid purchased products is comparable over the years for both markets- max. diviance is 2% for US, less than 1% for ROW
-    - and yet ROW Sales are lower
+    - and yet ROW SalesUSD are more than 8% lower than previous H1
-    - and even for months with higher quantity sales
+    - and even for months with higher quantity sales than previous year
-    - this points to possible change in market - people are purchasing same quantity of products just cheaper ones
   - Fixed Rate Analysis:
-    - using exchange-rates from 2018 revealed that there is no such drop in performance as much as drop of economy resulting in unfavourable rates
+    - using exchange-rates from 2018 revealed that there is no such drop in performance as much as drop of economy resulting in unfavourable rates for USD
-  - Sales cycles or conversion rates may have influenced the difference in performace ROW vs. US - however not th edifferences by yearly
+  - Sales cycles or conversion rates may have influenced the difference in performace ROW vs. US - but there is not enough information in the data to analyze this

-### Reasoning and Suggestions:
-The company’s revenue metric for ROW markets was impacted by currency devaluation in relation to USD.
-This means that the value of USD was reduced and so convertion local currencies to USD resulted in lower numbers.
-This is supported by the fact that actual sales volume and performance in local currencies remained strong.
-I would suggest more localized point of view into reporting these numbers.
-Consider supplementing USD-based reporting with local currency reports, especially for ROW teams.
-Use FX Rate metrics to compare yearly and cross markets revenue metrics.

 ### SQL Query used for analysis
 All insight was generated based on this query: